DFE-Digital/sts-plan-technology-for-your-school/contentful/export-processor/README.md

 The main one of all of them is the [section](./src/contentful/export-processor/content-types/section.js) class, which contains all logic for things such as calculating possible user journey paths for that section.

-## Generate Test Suites

-[generate-test-suites.js](./src/contentful/export-processor/generate-test-suites.js) is a script that exports data from Contentful and generates test suites for that environment.

-It uses the DataMapper class to map the content, then creates various "tests" based off the calculated data.
+## Data Tools

+[data-tools.js](/src/contentful/export-processor/data-tools.js) exports data from Contentful, processes it in various ways, and has the ability to save various information.
+It can:

+1. Generate test suites
+2. Generate possible user journey paths
+3. Save errors about possible Contentful content issues

 ### Usage

 1. Copy the `.env.example` file in the root of the folder and name it `.env`.
+2. Fill in the various values for the Contentful space, access token etc..
-2. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies.
-4. Run `npm run generate-test-suites` to generate the test suites.
+4. Run `node data-tools` to generate the test suites.

-5. The script will output three files:
+### Generate Test Suites

+The data-tools.js file can generate test suites using [generate-test-suites.js](./src/contentful/export-processor/generate-test-suites.js) generates test suites for each sub-topic based on the exported Contentful data.

+To generate test suites, make sure `GENERATE_TEST_SUITES` is set to `"true"` in your `.env` file.

+#### Created files

 - `plan-tech-test-suite.csv` - The actual tests for a user to follow
 - `plan-tech-test-suite-appendix.csv` - Data to verify that the test suites are correct (e.g. specific expected content)
-- `content-errors.md` - Any errors that were found in the Contentful content

-### Generates Tests
+#### Generated Tests

 For each sub-topic, the following tests should be created: